Reilly vs Wooldridge Elementary: B vs F TEA Ratings & North Loop Home Prices

 You might lean toward Reilly if:

-• A B rated campus with 6 of 7 distinctions is important to your decision
+• A B rated campus is important to your decision (Reilly is B overall, Wooldridge is F overall)

-• The Lamar Middle School (A rated) to McCallum HS pathway is a draw
+• The Lamar Middle to McCallum HS pathway is a draw

-• You are comfortable spending $85,000 more for significantly stronger school performance
+• You are comfortable spending roughly $120K more for the stronger TEA performance

 You might lean toward Wooldridge if:

-• The North Loop neighborhood lifestyle is your number one priority
+• The Burnet Road and North Loop lifestyle is your number one priority

-I would be lying if I said the school data does not matter here.
-A 23 point gap is significant.
-But I also know that some buyers will choose North Loop over any other neighborhood in Austin regardless of the school scores, and I respect that decision when it is informed.
+I’d be lying if I said the TEA data does not matter here.
+A two-letter-grade gap is significant, and an F rating with an active turnaround plan is not a small detail.
+But I also know that some buyers will choose this corridor over any other neighborhood in Austin regardless of the school scores, and I respect that decision when it is informed.
 Just make sure you are making it with your eyes open.
 Reilly is the better school by a wide margin, and it is right up the road.

 Frequently Asked Questions